Moses032005/EDM_Moses-David/Finals Lab Task 2/README.md

 ‎
 ## STEP 3: Create a table named "Submission Table" with the following fields:

-- submmission table:
+- Submission Table:
  * username: String (VARCHAR), up to 50 characters.
  * shortname: String (VARCHAR), up to 50 characters.
  * version for integer, represents the version of the submission.
  * submit at Date, cannot be null
  * Data: Text.

 # Note: Create the appropriate table relationship and enforce necessary REFERENTIAL INTEGRITY CONSTRAINTS